egovernments/DIGIT-OSS/municipal-services/echallan-services/README.md

 `_search` : This API is used to search the echallan in the system based on various search parameters like mobile number, echallan number etc.

-`_update` : The API is used to update / cancel the eChallan present in the system.
+`_update` : This API is used to update / cancel the eChallan present in the system.

+`_count`  : This API is used to get count of challan's present in the system.

 ### Reference Document